BackofenLab/IntaRNA/doc/refactor/1-current-state.md

 Thus the old suite is a useful output-stability gate, but it is not broad enough to establish correctness of the ensemble predictors, ViennaRNA paths, parallel/window reduction, or several public boundary cases.

+After the phase-1 regressions and local corrections through `a975c4d`:

+- the API binary passes 3,895 assertions in 31 test cases; and
+- all 20 command-line golden cases pass.

+The added CLI cases cover asymmetric target/query accessibility options, seed-free `outMinPu` range filtering, and rejection of partition output from overlapping windows.
+The API additions cover the local ownership, boundary, partition-filter, seed-extension, range-splitting and ViennaRNA cases listed below.

 ## Architecture and data flow